RAOEUS/plover-dictionaries/README.md

 Pull this repo directly into your Plover configuration directory in AppData

-My main.json and commands.json dictionaries are just the standard ones that come with Plover.
+My main.json and commands.json dictionaries are just the standard ones that come with Plover, so I have excluded those dictionaries from this repository.

 Credit to [@jenchanws](https://gist.github.com/jenchanws/5c8dedb826c775fc2a1521c9b9104ea9) for the raw steno python dictionaries